Online Shopping and Its Impact on Retail

 To understand the online shopping impact on the retail industry, we must understand why online shopping is so popular.
 According to a WBD report titled The Digital Tipping Point, online shopping currently accounts for 29% of total retail sales in the UK, which will rise to 53% in the next ten years.

 Data from the same report showed that the popularity of online shopping comes down to three main factors: it’s cheaper, faster, and easier to return items.
-There’s no denying that, often, shopping online is more convenient – especially when the internet is at the tips of our fingers thanks to smartphones.
+There’s no denying that, often, shopping online is more convenient, especially when the internet is at the tips of our fingers thanks to smartphones.

-It also tells us that Generation Z (those born between 1997 and 2015) are the age group that shop the most online.
+It also tells us that Generation Z (those born between 1997 and 2015) are the age group that shops the most online.
 Shopping habits have changed; younger generations primarily are using their smartphones to easily browse retailers online, which is a stark contrast to the pre-internet age when shopping was exclusive to brick and mortar stores.

-Online shopping has the appeal of convenience, but added to that is the fact the internet has also created a whole new way to contact customers.
+Online shopping has the appeal of convenience, but added to that is the fact that the internet has also created a whole new way to contact customers.
 Now, internet users are frequently exposed to targeted advertisements, personalised emails and social media campaigns.
 Brick and mortar stores simply can’t replicate this marketing strategy.

 The online shopping impact on retail stores

-Over the years, many high street stores have been struggling to stay afloat, unable to successfully compete against this rise of online shopping.
+Over the years, many high street stores have been struggling to stay afloat, unable to successfully compete against the rise of online shopping.
 Last year, the pandemic forced several household names to close their doors for good, including the likes of Debenhams, Laura Ashley and the Arcadia Group empire.
 Tellingly, the former high street goliath has been acquired by the hugely popular online retailer ASOS.

 But all is not lost for the high street – in fact, previously online-only brands will open 850 brick and mortar stores in the next five years.
 As convenient and easy as online shopping is, many customers still desire the in-person experience, particularly when it comes to trying on clothes and sampling make-up.
 Despite new technology that allows customers to try on glasses and clothes virtually, this is one aspect of the shopping experience that online shopping can’t truly offer.